udacity/pdsnd_github/README.md

 ### Files used

 The files used include
+these files contain the data
 washington.csv
 chicago.csv
 new_york_city.csv

-trial.py the file with actual code to perform analysis
+this file with actual code to perform analysis trial.py the

 ### Credits